 No Board member or other official or employee whose salary is paid in whole or in part by the Town shall appear in behalf of private interests before any agency of the Town.
-S/heThey shall not represent private interests in any action or proceeding against the interests of the Town in any litigation to which the Town is a party.
+They shall not represent private interests in any action or proceeding against the interests of the Town in any litigation to which the Town is a party.

-A Board member may appear before Town agencies on behalf of constituents in the course of his/hertheir duties as representative of the electorate or in the performance of public or civil obligations.
+A Board member may appear before Town agencies on behalf of constituents in the course of their duties as representative of the electorate or in the performance of public or civil obligations.
 However, no Board member or other official or employee shall accept a retainer or compensation that is contingent upon a specific action by a Town agency.

-Nothing in this guideline shall deny any Board member or other official or employee from appearing before any agency of the Town in on his/hertheir own behalf, provided the records of the proceedings clearly state the fact that s/he is they are appearing in on his/hertheir own behalf, and provided further that the nature of his/hertheir interest is clearly set forth in the records.
+Nothing in this guideline shall deny any Board member or other official or employee from appearing before any agency of the Town on their own behalf, provided the records of the proceedings clearly state the fact that they are appearing on their own behalf, and provided further that the nature of their interest is clearly set forth in the records.